 Deductions are expenses that you subtract from your total taxable income, effectively reducing the overall amount of tax you owe the government.The US uses a tiered tax bracket system, so the more you earn, the more you pay — deductions can help take the edge off.

 When do I need to file my tax return?

-To get a six-month extension, you must file IRS Form 4868 by April 15.
-This gives you extra time to file your return, but not extra time to pay your taxes.
-If you end up owing taxes and pay past April 15, you might be subject to a late penalty fee.
+If you need more time to prepare your return, you can request an extension by filling out Form 4868 by July 15.
+This gives you until October 15 to file your return, but not extra time to pay your taxes.
+If you end up owing taxes and pay past July 15, you might be subject to late penalty fees:

 - A late payment fee equal to 0.5% a month, up to a maximum 25% of the amount owed.

 - A late filing fee equal to 5% of the taxes you owed each month, up to a maximum 25%.

 - 5% interest on any unpaid taxes until your bill is paid in full.

 When should I expect my tax refund?

 If you file taxes online, expect to receive your refund within 21 days.
 If you file by mail, it could take as long as six weeks.